Wuyishan Bamboo Raft Factory / TAO - Trace Architecture Office

 -

-Lead ArchitectLi Hua
+- Lead Architect:Li Hua

-Design TeamElisabet Aguilar Palau, Jie Zhang, Laijing Zhu, Erxun Lai (site architect), Martino Aviles, Nan Jiang, Weiwen Shi, Junqin Lian
+- Design Team:Elisabet Aguilar Palau, Jie Zhang, Laijing Zhu, Erxun Lai (site architect), Martino Aviles, Nan Jiang, Weiwen Shi, Junqin Lian

-ClientWuyishanTourism Development Incorporated Company
+- Client:WuyishanTourism Development Incorporated Company

-From the architect.
+Text description provided by the architects.
 Located atop a plateau in the rural Xingcun village, the building complex is a manufacturing and storage facility of bamboo rafts, used to sail the nearby Nine Bend River in Wuyi Mountain for tourism.
 Each winter 22,000 bamboo stems are harvested which, following a storage period, are used to manufacture 1,800 bamboo rafts annually.

 Its architecture and layout reflect distinct programmatic, topographical, and climatic requirements.
 The “L” shaped manufacturing workshop accommodates six fire areas for the bending of the bamboo and the assembling of rafts.
 The interior of the workshop is an open layout of 14 meters span required for the working space.
 Natural light is filtered through oblique skylights, which are oriented northward in order to get softer and homogeneous light.